-Bloomberg made the claim back in 2016 before the Korea Herald added "sources familiar with the matter" have said the Galaxy F will have display panels that fold outwards to become a tablet rather than folding into the screen.
+Bloomberg made the claim back in 2016 before the Korea Herald added "sources familiar with the matter" have said the Galaxy F or Galaxy Flex will have display panels that fold outwards to become a tablet rather than folding into the screen.

 Other reports suggested the Galaxy F would feature a 4.5-inch display that can be used as a regular smartphone, opening out to a 7.3-inch display when unfolded.
 Few specific details were revealed at the SDC 2018 conference, with the foldable device revealed in the dark disguising the design, but the idea of a tablet-sized display the can be folded up was confirmed, supporting the rumours.